I am intrigued by ?typeof

 .
 These are 30 (NEWSXP), 31 (FREESXP) and 99 (FUNSXP).
 The first two are used internally for memory management / garbage collection, and should only ever exist for microseconds, and the third is used as a placeholder SEXPTYPE for lumping together closures / builtin functions / special functions when searching for objects of mode function.
 As far as I can tell, no SEXP ever actually has this SEXTYPE.

-I'd be interested to hear whether anyone who has a way of creating a WEAKREFSXP without using rlang / Rcpp.
-It would also be good to hear about any ways of creating a CHARSXP or ANYSXP without using compiled code (though these seem to be a bit unstable when used in the console however they are produced).
+I'd be interested to hear whether anyone has a way of creating an ANYSXP without using compiled code (though this seems to be a bit unstable when used in the console however it is produced).
+It would also be good to see ways of creating a "weakref" or "char" using only base R without the unserialize

 As a final note, the closely related concepts of mode, storage mode and class come up when talking about types.
 Both mode and storage.mode are essentially aliases for type, as described here: